malevinso/Git.Helper/README.md

 ### Connect Github to local

+1. Create a new Repo in GitHub (from UI) - Initialize with README
-1. Fork Repo you want to work on
+2. Fork Repo you want to work on
     * Go to Repo you want to fork (malevinso/Git.Helper)
     * Select the Fork Icon in the upper right
     * Select the organization you want to put the fork (marks-demo-org)
-2. Clone the fork to your local Repo
+3. Clone the fork to your local Repo
     * ````git clone https://github.com/mark-demo-org/Git.Helper.git````
     e.g., for this repo
-3. Add the upstream repo:
+    * Add the upstream repo:
-    * ````git remote add upstream https://github.com/malevinso/Git.Helper.git````
+      ````git remote add upstream https://github.com/malevinso/Git.Helper.git````
     * Run this command:
         ````git remote -v```` you sould see:
         ````yaml